Energy Efficient vs Well-Lit: Are Sustainable Lighting Designs Enough?

-No. In fact, a workspace can be well-lit using sustainable designs.
+No. In fact, a workspace can be well-lit using sustainable lighting and smart designs.

-Have you ever wondered about office lighting that’s eco-friendly but also lights up your workspace well?
+Have you ever wondered about energy efficient lighting that’s eco-friendly but also lights up your workspace well?
 Yes, it is possible.
-When we step into the world of sustainable lighting, we can understand how LED Light Fixtures, Smart Lighting controls, Daylight Harvesting systems, Lighting Retrofits, etc can brighten your day at work.
+When we step into the world of sustainable lighting office design, we can understand how LED light fixtures, smart lighting energy savings controls, daylight harvesting systems, and lighting retrofits can brighten your day at work.

 So, what is energy-efficient lighting?
 Is it only about using natural light?
 Or maximizing the output of light?